How to Treat Toenail Fungus at Home: Fast Remedies That Actually Work

 ✔ Use antifungal foot powder if your feet sweat

-These habits prevent fungus from spreading and help treatment work faster.
+These habits help prevent fungus from spreading to other nails.

 What Not to Do When Treating Toenail Fungus